General Education / Liberal Studies

 There are eight goals of the General Education program.
 Each goal is achieved through meeting a series of learning objectives.

-a) Goal One: Students will develop the ability to think critically and creatively.
+Goal 1 Students will develop the ability to think critically and creatively.

 - Clearly and accurately summarize and evaluate the facts, presumptions, viewpoints, values, and arguments presented in a text or creative work.